philou/built-in-quality-game/AnimationGuide.md

 ### How to run the retro

 There are many ways to run the retro.
 The [rules](Rules.md) suggest the typical Do/Learn/Puzzle/Decision.
 If you are not at ease with this way of doing, try another one you prefer.
 For example, the [1-2-4-all liberating structures activity](http://www.liberatingstructures.com/1-1-2-4-all/) should work fine as well.
-Whatever you pick, just be careful to timebox aggressively or it might very well spill out of your session time.
+Whatever you pick, just be careful to time-box aggressively or it might very well spill out of your session time.

 ### Other Key takeaways